rubyonjets/jets/docs/_docs/controllers.md

 end
 ```

+Helper methods like `params` provide the parameters from the API Gateway event.
+The `render` method renders a Lambda Proxy structure back that API Gateway understands.

-Jets creates Lambda functions for each public method in your controller.
+For each public method in your controller, Jets creates a Lambda function:

 ![](/img/docs/demo-lambda-functions-controller.png)